luke-wagner/Connect4AI_GenProg/README.md

 ### AIDueler class
 * Derives from `IPlayable` interface
-* Its purpose is to make `AITrainer` objects compete and do something with the result (output to appropriate .json file(s))
+* Its purpose is to make `C4AITrainer` objects compete and do something with the result (output to appropriate .json file(s))
 * The tuning used by `C4SmartAI` comes from the data in `extra/res/finalTuning.json` (generated from `AIDueler.Play()`)

 ### Process for generating `finalTuning.json`: